 Ozone levels in Yolo-Solano are in the healthy range on most days.
 However, ozone and its precursors don’t respect political boundaries, and emissions created within Yolo and Solano counties do affect neighboring communities, especially in the greater Sacramento region.

-As such, the Yolo-Solano AQMD is included in the Sacramento Federal Non-attainment Area by the U.S. Environmental Protection Agency (EPA).
+As such, the Yolo-Solano AQMD is included in the Sacramento Federal Non-attainment (SFNA) Area by the U.S. Environmental Protection Agency (EPA).
 Because emissions created here impact the air quality of neighboring jurisdictions, the Yolo-Solano AQMD is responsible for helping the regional air districts meet health standards for ozone.
 This is accomplished through the cooperative planning efforts of the air districts within the region.

 The Clean Air Act requires areas not meeting health standards to develop strategies to achieve those standards by federal deadlines.
 The air districts of the Sacramento region work together to develop these plans and update them as required.